euro-hpc-pl/SpinGlassPEPS.jl/docs/src/algorithm.md

 # Brief description of the algorithm
-SpinGlassPEPS.jl is a specialized package developed for finding low-energy configurations in optimization problems such as Ising models and Quadratic Unconstrained Binary Optimization (QUBO) [1, 2].
+`SpinGlassPEPS.jl` is a package developed for finding low-energy configurations in Ising type optimization problems [1, 2].
 By leveraging Projected Entangled Pair States (PEPS) tensor networks, the algorithm efficiently represents the Boltzmann distribution [5], enabling heuristic exploration of quasi-2D problem spaces.
 In particular, this approach is tailored to tackle the challenges posed by graph geometries relevant to modern quantum annealing devices, such as the Pegasus and Zephyr graphs employed by D-Wave systems.

 This section builds upon the broader methodology outlined in the analysis of tensor-network limitations in solving large-scale Ising problems on Pegasus and Zephyr geometries​ [1].